 "We are not the pride of creation, we are the Neanderthals of tomorrow."

 Evolutionary humanists believe that a modern, scientific understanding of humans as biological entities can inform and improve our societies and well-being.
-Common causes include -- but are not limited to -- increasing scientific literacy, understanding incentives, dilemmas, and cooperation, promoting individual rights, and decreasing the influence of religion, superstition, and pseudo-science.
+Common causes include—but are not limited to—increasing scientific literacy, better understanding human behavior, promoting individual rights, and decreasing the influence of religion, superstition, and pseudo-science on policy-making.

 I am a founding member of the Evolutionary Humanists Göttingen, who are a regional group of the Giordano Bruno Foundation.
 We believe in the view of mankind of evolutionary humanism, which proclaims that our understanding of our evolutionary heritage allows us to be free from the shackles of religion and superstition.
 It enables us to create, discuss, and enhance our moral rules based on reason.